joeydumont/n64-hacking-notes/_drafts/uss64_progress.md

  - SM64
 ---

+### 2018-08-24 (cont.)

+Turns out the problem was with the optimization flag in `CFLAGS`.
+I changed it to `-O1` and `gfx_flush()` had the branch instructions indicative of a loop, like the one gz's version of `gfx_flush()` does.

+However, not I get a white screen at Peach's Letter, presumably because the display list is malformed.
+I will try to diagnose that dumping the DL and inspecting it, and also by checking my `gbi.h` again.

 ### 2018-08-24

 I think I added support for the whole Fast3D microcode to gz's `gbi.h`.
 However, there is